PavloRohozhyn/University/HTML-CSS.md

  `display: block` entire available line
  `display: inline` line elements follow each other, `width` and `height` it's doesn't matter (`inline-block` fix it)

- Images have empty white space around, to fix: `display: block;
+ Images have empty white space around, to fix: `display: block` also for responsive `max-width: 100%; height: auto`

- `max`
+ all headings and paragraphs have margins set by the browser to reset `h1,h2,h3,h4,h5,h6,p {margin: 0}`

 # Flex
 # Animation